cydrobolt/polr/docs/developer-guide/api.md

 Arguments:

- - `data`: an array containing a JSON-encoded array of links
+ - `data`: a string containing a JSON-encoded object with an array of links

-Example `data`:
+Example `data` argument:
 ```json
 {
   "links": [